 Figure 1 FTIR-PAS spectra of pearl, commercial HA and synthesized p/CaP composite powders by precipitation method, attached with the typical peaks information.

-In the diffraction pattern of the p/CaP samples, the main characteristic HA peaks positions remained the same as the synthesized HA samples, indicating that HA surrounded the surface of the pearl platelets, but the crystallinity of the obtained CaP appears to be lower than the crystallinity of commercial HA, because the peaks are broader and less intense.
-As mentioned in the previous section about the SEM analysis of the composite samples, the observation approved the attachment of HA on the pearl platelets in an amorphous morphology which in agreement with the relative weak peak intensities of all synthesized particles.
-Moreover, the sharp peak at the 2θ angle of 32.8° in the spectra of sole HA, shifted slightly to approximately 33.0° (± 0.03°) which is closer to the characteristic CO32- peak at 33.05°.This peak shift indicated that the synthesized HA on pearl surface w connected by the chemical reaction, which also was in agreement with the results of the FTIR-PAS results.
-As shown in Figure 2, the diffraction pattern of three composite samples demonstrated significant crystallinity differences; the CaP coatings adhered on the surfaces of pearl platelets synthesized by precipitation method was more crystal than samples obtained other methods.
+In the diffraction pattern of the p/CaP samples, the main characteristic HA peaks positions remained the same as in the synthesized HA samples, indicating that HA surrounded the surface of the pearl platelets, but the crystallinity of the obtained CaP appears to be lower than the crystallinity of commercial HA, because the peaks are broader and less intense.
+Moreover, the sharp peak at the 2θ angle of 32.8° in the spectra of sole HA shifted slightly to approximately 33.0° (± 0.03°) which is closer to the characteristic CO32- peak at 33.05°.This peak shift indicated that the synthesized HA on pearl surfaces was connected by the chemical reaction, which also was in agreement with the results of the FTIR-PAS results.
+As shown in Figure 2, the diffraction pattern of three composite samples demonstrated significant crystallinity differences; the CaP coatings adhered on the surfaces of pearl platelets synthesized by precipitation method was more crystal than samples obtained via other methods.